 Research is a great way to move minds, as - done well - it gives the reader evidence for the case you are making.
-In our own soon-to-be-announced research, 74 of 100 senior decision makers said it was useful when a company’s thought leadership was underpinned by original survey data.
+In our own research, 74 of 100 senior decision makers said it was useful when a company’s thought leadership was underpinned by original survey data.

 Backing up your argument with data makes it more credible.
 But not all data is equal.
 Senior audiences will see through research with leading questions, or anything that sounds like a sales pitch.

-We believe corporate research is at it's best when it provides something valuable to your potential customers, which also demonstrates your expertise and creates a springboard for meaningful conversations.
+Corporate research is at it's best when it provides something valuable to your potential customers, which also demonstrates your expertise and creates a springboard for meaningful conversations.

 So, how do you do that?

 What do you hope the end audience will do when they see this research?

 We’d suggest strategically valuable outcomes include: (1) prospects read the research and recognise your capabilities and expertise, and (2) they engage in a way that enables you to capture leads you can follow up.

 If the goal is to create content for media, social media, etc, that is fine, but what’s the bigger picture?
 Coverage numbers and clicks are unlikely to be valuable alone.

 If you have identified channels to your audience, then creating content that works with these channels is worthwhile.
 But make sure they are the right channels, and the research is good enough for those channels, and for the audience at the other end.

 2. Say something genuinely valuable